 Sharing Hope with our Neighbors

-During the COVID-19 Pandemic of 2020, a group of Avon UMC members got together to build and distribute Hope Crosses to our community, led by our pastor Micah Holland.
-These crosses signified that we are looking to Jesus for our Hope in these tumultuous times, and we wanted to extend that hope to our neighbors as well.
-We were able to distribute more than 3,000 crosses and signs from April through September, and we want to thank the teams who put them together, as well as all our friends who spread the word!
+During the COVID-19 Pandemic, a group from Avon UMC got together to build and distribute Hope Crosses to our community, led by our pastor Micah Holland.
+These crosses signify that we look to Jesus for our Hope in these times and always, and we wanted to extend that hope to our neighbors as well.
+We were able to distribute more than 3,000 crosses from April through September 2020, and we hope to give out a few every Easter.
+Thank you to Pastor Micah and the teams who put them together each year!